 No More Cannabis-Specific Drug Testing for Employment

 I know there aren’t too many employers who still test for cannabis use though some that do employ tons of people.
 I understand that much of the testing has to do with federal involvement, though it would be wonderful if those who live in a legal state did not have to worry about being punished for consuming cannabis.
+As of right now if they wanted to continue consuming cannabis they’d have to look into resources such as How to Pass A Drug Test – Health Street or other articles relating to trying to beat their employers’ test.
 This is definitely a complex issue that deserves more attention at a later time.

 Basically, gaining more freedoms to consume cannabis and grow cannabis would make Washington a legality front-runner.
 Of course, living in a legal state is amazing in its own right.
 Though, if improvements can be made, why not address them and create further positive change?